 Taking a Long View on Smart Mobility

-Current urbanization trends predict that 70% of the population will live in urban centers by 2050.
-By implementing existing connected technologies, these urban centers can optimize the mobility of people and goods, a key predictor of success in smart cities.
+Current urbanization trends predict that 70% of people will live in urban centers by 2050.
+By implementing existing connected technologies, stakeholders can optimize the mobility of people, management of services, and distribution of goods.

 Around the world today, communities are developing plans to optimize traffic flows, build multi-modal transport systems, and develop interactive systems with existing infrastructure.
 These types of improvements have often been linked to major benefits: reducing vehicle and factory emissions, lower municipal costs, and improve the quality of life with better delivery of services – including more choices for residents, increased ability to interact with infrastructure (report potholes, graffiti, weather, accidents).
 In theory, this all sounds like a great.
 But when we consider the practical implementation, it raises critical questions: What is the crucial problem to solve?
 How will possible solutions impact the social, economic, and environmental factors?
 How can cities maximize the impact of implementing their strategies?